aktionknight/Adobe-submission/README.md

 ## Interface (Local)
-IMP : if gemini 2.5 flash doesnt work, revert to 1.5 flash instead,
+IMP : if gemini 2.5 flash doesnt work, revert to 1.5 flash instead, IMP : using azure TTS
+IMP : Adobe api provided in doc attached along with this

 Run a local web app that uses 1B logic and Adobe PDF Embed.